Evelyn Cheesman: Amphibians and reptiles

 The tree frog is interesting in that the herpetologist who described it, has used the masculine genitive ending 'i' instead of the feminine 'ae', showing an assumption that the collector must have been a man.

-Cryptids

-In New Guinea, Cheesman briefly investigated the mysterious flying lights now called "ropen lights," decades before the late-20th Century and early 21st Century ropen expeditions.
-In her book The Two Roads of Papua, she dismissed the possibility that the lights are from "any human agency."
-Nevertheless, her investigation did not acknowledge the possibility of a cryptid, therefore she is not labelled a cryptozoologist.

 Orchids

 In 2013, Cheesman was credited as the discoverer of one of the very few blue-flowered epiphytic orchids known to exist, Dendrobium azureum.
 Records showed that she had collected the specimen on 17 June 1938 on the summit of Mt.
 Nok, an extinct volcano on the remote island of Waigeo, off New Guinea.
 Cheesman describes collecting the orchids in her book Six-legged Snakes in New Guinea:

-"Pushing through the scrub, beautiful sprays of orchids forced themselves on your attention by brushing your face.
-The next few steps would have to be tunnelled through climbing fern, and then more orchids on trees with moisture continuously dripping off fringes of moss.
-Large clusters of a leguminous bloom like white acacia drooped from small trees.
-There were cream, pale lemon, and brilliant blue orchids, but the colours orange and scarlet predominated, flaming out of the green."

 Her blue orchid specimens were identified as a new species in 2013, by André Schuiteman, senior researcher in orchids at Kew.
 No other collected specimens are known to have been found, and it is unknown whether the species still exists.